Nexfinity/CakeyBot-Wiki/en/feature/Birthdays.md

 {.is-info}

 > The `year` parameter is completely optional — leave it out if you don't want to share it.
 If provided, it must be between **1900 and 2100**.
 Year is only ever shown back to you if you actually supplied one, for example `Jan 5th, 1995`.
 {.is-info}

+## Setting a personal timezone for your birthday
+By default, Cakey Bot checks whether it's your birthday using the server's configured timezone (set on the **Bot Settings** page of the [web dashboard](https://cakey.bot/dashboard)).
+If you live in a different timezone than the rest of the server, this can cause your birthday to be announced a day early or late.

+You can override this for your own birthday by passing the optional `timezone` parameter to `/birthday set`, using an IANA timezone identifier such as `America/New_York`, `Europe/London`, or `Asia/Tokyo`.

+> If you update your birthday date without passing `timezone` again, your previously-set timezone is kept - you don't need to resupply it every time.
+{.is-info}

+> A server admin can also view and update (or clear back to the server default) a member's birthday timezone from the birthday page of the [web dashboard](https://cakey.bot/dashboard).
+{.is-info}

 ## View a user's birthday